mailshake/mailshake-node/README.md

 console.log(`Listening on http://127.0.0.1:${port}`);
 ```

+> Don't forget to change `my-api-key` to your own key.

 #### Subscribing to pushes
 Tell Mailshake what you want to listen for.
 This option will automatically format your subscription so that `PushHandler` can handle it.